ismc/devnet-2076_clus2018/README.md

 # DEVNET-2076: Cisco Live US 2018

 This repository contains the companion material for the DEVNET-2076 session at Cisco Live US 2018.
 It is a scaled down version of what might be used in a real environment that illustrates one possible DevOps pipeline for network automation with Ansible.

 ## Background

 ### What is Infrastructure as Code?

-Infrastructure as Code IaC can be summarized as defining your infrastructure as code, then maintaining the lifecycle of that code (and your infrastructure as a result) through an application development-like process.
-This code is generally a task-by-task translation of the Method of Procedure (MOP) for a particular complex operation (e.g. Provision a new remote site, add a tenant network, etc).
+Infrastructure as Code (IaC) can be summarized as defining your infrastructure as code, then maintaining the lifecycle of that code (and your infrastructure as a result) through an application development-like process.
+This code is generally a task-by-task translation of the Method of Procedure (MOP) for a particular complex operation (e.g. provision a new remote site, add a tenant network, etc.).
 More to the point, it is generally the culmination of the human experience of the Subject Matter Experts within the group that created the MOP.
 Having these procedures and SME experience in code has the benefits of:

 * **Configuration Management**: Ensure the correctness and consistency of the code that defines the network
 * **Revision Control**: Manage and assign versions to the changes to the code